 Providing technical education is an expensive affair, and most governments have regular funds to meet changing infrastructure needs.
 This gives a great opportunity to the candidates studying at IITs to stay ahead of others in terms of knowledge and achieve success in life.

-Moreover, these institutions are also the centers of high-quality research which also makes sure that the changes are regularly incorporated into the mainstream making learning even more effective and fruitful.
+Moreover, these institutions are also the centers of high-quality research, which also makes sure that the changes are regularly incorporated into the mainstream, making learning even more effective and fruitful.

 The various IITs function autonomously, and their special status as “Institutes of National Importance” facilitates the smooth running of IITs, virtually free from both regional as well as student politics.
-Such autonomy means that IITs can create their own curriculum and adapt rapidly to the changes in educational requirements, free from bureaucratic hurdles.
+Such autonomy means that IITs can create their own curriculum and adapt rapidly to changes in educational requirements, free from bureaucratic hurdles.

-The government has no direct control over the internal policy decisions of IITs, but has representation on the IIT Council.
-Course fees for B.Tech in IITs are about INR 8 lakh to INR 12 Lakh.
+The government has no direct control over the internal policy decisions of IITs but has representation on the IIT Council.
+Course fees for B.Tech. in IITs are about INR 8-12 Lakhs.
 The medium of instruction in all IITs is English.

-The Indian Institute of Technology (IIT) is the dream education location for any student and the student who dreams of Engineering always works hard to achieve it.
+The Indian Institute of Technology (IIT) is the dream education location for any student, and the student who dreams of engineering always works hard to achieve it.
 But what makes them so special?
 Well, the reason lies simply in the fact that they are one of the best places to study in India.